TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 httpbin-example            /operator-httpbin       http://httpbin    true      Successful
 ```

+#### 3. Verify Synchronisation

-The Operator processes the CRD, reconciling it with the Dashboard, which subsequently updates the Gateway.
-The *Operator hello world* API is now listed in the [Dashboard APIs page](http://tyk-dashboard.localhost:3000/apis), as well as being accessible via the Gateway.
-Try running a simple `curl` request to see it in action:
+The Tyk Operator processes the CRD, synchronising it with the Tyk Dashboard, which updates the Gateways accordingly.

+Verifying reconciliation process:

+1. API is listed in the Dashboard
+In the [Dashboard APIs page](http://tyk-dashboard.localhost:3000/apis), you should see the newly created *Operator hello world* API listed amongst others.

+2. API is accessible via the Gateway
+Execute a simple `curl` request to verify API accessibility:

 ```
 curl http://tyk-gateway.localhost:8080/operator-hello-world/get
 ```

+A successful response indicates the API is functioning correctly.

 ### Displaying Tyk APIs in Kubernetes